Julien-cpsn/ATAC/README.md

 ## How to run

-Make sur your rust version is updated first.
-Then, simply clone the repository and use :
+> First, make sure your rust version is at least 1.76

+Simply clone the repository and use :

 ```bash
 cargo run
 ```